eed3si9n/eed3si9n.com/content/posts/2years-at-twitter.md

 In March [Angela Guardia][angela] joined Build/Bazel Migration team, and joined the 3rdparty/jvm workstream with [Martin Duhem][martin].
 One of the ideas we had was making data-driven decisions for adjusting the 3rdparty/jvm graph, so Angela implemented [YAML output][82] on bazel-multiversion, nightly Jenkins jobs to run the linter to detect conflicting JAR files, and log aggregation.
 I've covered the conflict-detection linting in my Bazelcon talk [Resolving Twitter's 3rdparty/jvm with bazel-multiversion][bazelcon2021].

 In June, I implemented custom `collect_jars` phase in rules_scala to automatically resolve conflicts at the leaf target level.
 In the talk I called it _tertiary resolution_ (There was another awesome Bazelcon 2022 talk by Airbnb that takes this further).

+Given the large team and a long list of todo items, I became increasingly interested in the optimization of what the team should working on.
+For a while, I maintained a Google Spreadsheet called "Top 10 Most Wanted", ranking 10 JIRA ticket by a score.
+I called this idea of applying a data-driven approach to the todo list _metaanalyisis_.
+The metric I chose was the number of transitive targets a task was blocking.
+Over the summer, [Hannah Ku][hannah], an intern from UC Berkeley, worked with [Angela][angela] to turn "Top X Most Wanted" into a real dashboard that are updated automatically.
+Now whenever we onboarded someone, we could point them to the most impactful tasks.

 As we were increasing the number of Bazel-compatible targets, we were starting to bump into scalability issues with buildcache.
 I think around that time [Ekaterina (Katya) Tyurina][katya] produced detailed analysis on scalability walls the buildcache cluster was hitting due to TCP buffer allocation, as well as potential hermeticity leaks.